werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

 ### Linux kernel without rootless OverlayFS and non-privileged container

-The [fuse device plugin](https://github.com/kuberenetes-learning-group/fuse-device-plugin) is required to use the `/dev/fuse` device in containers with werf:
+The [fuse device plugin](https://github.com/kuberenetes-learning-group/fuse-device-plugin) is one of the ways to enable the `/dev/fuse` device in containers with werf:

 ```
 # werf-fuse-device-plugin-ds.yaml